quazardous/vagrant-solr-kitchen/README.md

 ## Vagrant SolR5 Kitchen

-A simple Centos65-x64 based SolR box.
+A simple Centos65-x64 based SolR5 box.
 The main provision part is in **bash**.

 Master branch documentation is for SolR 5.